List of United States federal judges killed in office: Robert Smith Vance

 Robert Smith Vance was appointed by President Jimmy Carter to the United States Court of Appeals for the Fifth Circuit.
 Vance was killed at his home in Mountain Brook, Alabama on December 16, 1989, when he opened a package containing a mail bomb.
 Vance was killed instantly and his wife, Helen, was seriously injured.
-After an intensive investigation, the federal government charged Walter Leroy Moody Jr. with the murders of Judge Vance and of Robert E. Robinson, a black civil rights attorney in Savannah, Georgia, who had been killed in a separate explosion.
+After an intensive investigation, the federal government charged Walter Leroy Moody Jr. with the murders of Vance and of Robert E. Robinson, a black civil rights attorney in Savannah, Georgia, who had been killed in a separate explosion.
 Moody was eventually convicted of the murder in both federal court and in Alabama state court, and was subsequently sentenced to death.
-Prosecutors speculated that Moody's motive for killing Judge Vance was anger that the appeals court on which Vance sat had refused to expunge a prior conviction of Moody's, though Vance had not been directly involved in that decision.
+Prosecutors speculated that Moody's motive for killing Vance was anger over the fact that the appeals court on which Vance sat had refused to expunge a prior conviction of Moody's, though Vance had not been directly involved in that decision.
 Moody was executed by lethal injection on April 19, 2018, in Alabama.

 John Roll

 John Roll was appointed by President George H. W. Bush to the United States District Court for the District of Arizona.
 Roll was fatally shot in the 2011 Tucson shooting, which occurred on January 8, 2011 outside a Safeway supermarket in Casas Adobes, Arizona, when a gunman opened fire at a "Congress on Your Corner" event held by Democratic U.S. House Representative Gabby Giffords; Roll later succumbed to his injuries, as did five other people.
 Fourteen others were wounded including Giffords.
 Roll had attended Mass earlier that morning and had decided to attend the event about an hour before the shooting.

 Roll lived in the area, and a Giffords staff member suggested that Roll "had simply gone to the Safeway where the shooting occurred to shop."
 Jared Lee Loughner was taken into custody, charged by federal prosecutors with Roll's murder, and pleaded guilty.
-Evidence gathered by federal investigators indicates that Rep. Giffords was the main target, and that Loughner may not have known he was shooting a federal judge.
+Evidence gathered by federal investigators indicates that Giffords was the main target, and that Loughner may not have known he was shooting a federal judge.